Wisdom's Daughter: Overview

-At the end of She: A History of Adventure, the title character appeared to be killed; but promised to return.
+At the end of Haggard's 1887 novel, She: A History of Adventure, the title character appeared to be killed; but promised to return.

-In Ayesha, the second book, the two adventurers from the first novel, Leo and Holly, are inspired to look for She in Thibet.
+In Ayesha, the second book, the two adventurers from the first novel, Leo and Holly, are inspired to look for She in Tibet.

 They discover people who have lived in a hidden mountain since the time of Alexander the Great.
 They find Ayesha leading the cult of Hes, though they do not recognise her at first.
 After which, they plan to return to The Flame of Life, in Kor, Africa; but first they have to wait for the paths to clear in the spring.

 Talking to Leo and Holly reminds Ayesha of the past; including the time she met Allan Quatermain, recounted in She and Allan, the third book in the series.

 While they are waiting, She takes the time to write out her memories and plans to rule the world, through her alchemy, and return the Ancient Egyptian cult of Isis to prominence and power.

 The narrative breaks off abruptly, and returns to the conclusion of the story in Ayesha.

 The novel includes several historical figures of the 4th century BC as characters, including the Pharaohs Nectanebo I and Nectanebo II, Emperor Artaxerxes III, King Tennes of Sidon, Greek mercenary Mentor of Rhodes, and the Persian eunuch Bagoas.
 It is also implied that Ayesha was the model for the Aphrodite of Knidos.